An elementary illustrated introduction to simplicial sets: Concluding remarks

-Besides these longer expositions, short introductory chapters on simplicial theory can be found within many other textbooks and surveys.
-In particular, I know of sections on simplicial theory in Selick's \emph{Introduction to Homotopy Theory} \cite{SELICK}, Smirnov's \emph{Simplicial and Operad Methods in Algebraic Topology} \cite{SMIRNOV}, and Weibel's \emph{An Introduction to Homological Algebra} \cite{WEIB}.
-As one might expect, this last reference is a good source for applications of simplicial theory to homological algebra.
+Besides these longer expositions, introductory chapters on simplicial theory can be found within many other textbooks and surveys.
+In particular, I know of sections on simplicial theory in Selick's \emph{Introduction to Homotopy Theory} \cite{SELICK}, Smirnov's \emph{Simplicial and Operad Methods in Algebraic Topology} \cite{SMIRNOV}, Gelfand and Manin's \emph{Methods of Homological Algebra} \cite{GelMan2}, and Weibel's \emph{An Introduction to Homological Algebra} \cite{WEIB}.
+As one might expect, these last references are a good source for applications of simplicial theory to homological algebra.
 There are also review sections on simplicial sets in Bousfield and Kan's \emph{Homotopy Limits, Completions, and Localizations} \cite{BouKan} and in \emph{Mixed Hodge Structures} \cite{PetSte} by Peters and Steenbrink.
 The breadth of topics covered by those titles alone should give the reader some impression of just how varied the applications of simplicial theory are.

-Some diagrams in this paper were typeset using the \TeX\, commutative diagrams package by Paul Taylor.